 Throughout the course, we will engage in scholarly work that helps develop and articulate how we are grappling with the topics we encounter.
-Coursework includes engaging with core material (readings, podcasts and videos), collectively reflecting on those resources (through discussions, annotations and sharing), and producing an inquiry project that follows a line of authentic inquiry.
+Coursework includes engaging with core material (readings, podcasts and videos), collectively reflecting on those resources, and producing a project that follows a line of authentic inquiry.